dbeef/cpp-job-system/README.md

 # cpp-job-system

 Works by passing a pointer to Job class implementation.
-See tests directory for further introduciton.
+See tests directory for further introduction.

 Some links for reference: